-4-H is one of the largest youth development organizations in the U.S. that offers youth opportunities that explore the areas of science, engineering & technology, agricultural, healthy living & citizenship.
+4-H is one of the largest youth development organizations in the U.S. that offers youth opportunities that explore the areas of science, engineering & technology, agriculture, healthy living & citizenship.

 In 4-H, city kids, farm kids, kids of every race, economic & family situation are developing the skills that will help them become the capable workforce our nation needs.
 They're acquiring the values that lead to good futures.